-Preserving Breast Tissue Samples for Pathology
+Preserving Breast Tissue Samples

 When breast cancer is surgically removed (during a surgical biopsy, lumpectomy or mastectomy), the tissue removed is sent to a pathologist.

 The pathologist preserves the tissue samples, then studies them under a microscope.

 In the U.S., the standard way to preserve a tissue sample is called formalin fixed paraffin embedded tissue.

 The sample is treated with a substance called formalin, which hardens the tissue and prevents it from breaking down over time.

 Then, thin slices of the sample are embedded in blocks of paraffin (wax).

 Sometimes, part of the biopsy sample is frozen in the pathology lab during a surgical biopsy.